tjthurman/wtjr_sdm/README.md

 1. Python 3.
 We recommend installing Python 3 through [Anaconda](https://www.anaconda.com) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 We used Python version 3.8.3.
 2. Snakemake.
 We recommend following installing `snakemake` through `conda`, see [these instructions](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).
 We used version 5.14.0.
 3. R. R can be downloaded from the [R Project for Statisical Computing](https://www.r-project.org).
 We used R version `4.0.2`.
 4. The R package `renv`.
 See [here](https://rstudio.github.io/renv/index.html) for instructions on installing `renv`.
 5. R package dependencies.
 These dependencies are managed with the `renv` package.
 To install the dependencies, open this project in RStudio (easiest) or, in your terminal, set this project as your working directory and then launch `R`.
 Then, call `renv::restore()` to install the necessary packages (this may take a while).
+6. Pandoc, for compiling `.Rmd` files into `.html` files.
+We recommend installing `pandoc` through `conda`, see [these instructions](https://anaconda.org/conda-forge/pandoc).
+We used `pandoc` version 2.10.1.

 ### Structure

 This repository is set up as an RStudio project.
 You can open it in RStudio by opening the `wtjr_sdm.Rproj` file.
 The project is organized into a few top-level folders:

+* `docs`- Folder for the documents created by knitting `.Rmd` files in the `src` folder.
 * `processed_data`- Data that has been processed/curated and is ready for analysis.
-All these files are created from raw data file (in the `raw_data` folder) and analysis scripts found in `src/`.
+All these files are created from raw data files (in the `raw_data` folder) and analysis scripts found in `src/`.
 * `raw_data`- Raw data obtained for this project, without any processing.
 See the README file in that folder for more details on the data source for each item. **NB**- Many raw data files are included in this repository, but some raw data files are too large to be uploaded to Github.
 See the README file in the raw data folder for information on how to obtain those files, either from Dryad or from the original sources we used.
 * `renv`- package/library management for this project.
 This folder is created/maintained by the `renv` package, users should not need to edit it.
 * `results`- Analysis results, generated from raw data, processed data, and scripts.
 * `src`- Scripts and functions written for this project.
-Some script are in `.Rmd` files, which generate corresponding `.html` files upon knitting.
+Some scripts are in `.Rmd` files, which generate corresponding `.html` files in the `docs` folder upon knitting.

 ### Data dependencies